cedarconnor/ComfyUI-OmniX/README.md

 **Solutions (in order):**
 1. Use `fp16` precision instead of `fp32`
-2. Reduce output resolution (e.g., 1024×512 instead of 2048×1024)
+2. Reduce output resolution (e.g., 1024x512 instead of 2048x1024)
 3. Close other applications using VRAM
 4. Enable model offloading in Flux checkpoint loader
 5. Disable some perception modes (extract only what you need)

 ### "Invalid panorama aspect ratio"

-**Solution:** Use the `OmniXPanoramaValidator` node before perception:
-- For equirectangular: set `target_aspect_ratio` to 2.0
-- Use `crop` method for best quality
-- Use `pad` method to preserve all content
+**Solution:** Ensure the source panorama is 2:1 before running perception.
+Crop or pad it externally (e.g., in an image editor or via another ComfyUI node) so the width is exactly double the height.

 ### Slow generation